Peque (futsal player)

-Patricia González Mota (born 3 April 1987), commonly known as Peque, is a Spanish professional futsal player who plays as a winger for Alcorcón FSF and the Spain women's national team.
+Patricia González Mota (born 3 April 1987), commonly known as Peque, is a Spanish former professional futsal player who played as a winger.
 Considered one of the best futsal players of her generation, she played most of her career at Burela, being the greatest figure in the history of the club, with which she won five Primera División titles, the Copa de la Reina six times and Supercopa de España five times.

-An international since 2009, Peque has played more than a hundred matches with the Spanish national team, of which she is captain.
+An international from 2009 to 2025, Peque has played more than a hundred matches with the Spain women's national team, of which she was captain.
 She won three editions of the UEFA Women's Futsal Championship, in 2019, 2022 and 2023, being elected best player of the tournament in the latter.

 Club career

 Peque began playing futsal at Navalafuente in his hometown, then moved on to Majadahonda and FSF Rioja, where she played for five years (2006–2011).
 For the 2011/12 season, she signed for Burela, where she played until 2016.
 During that time, she participated in the conquest of the first two First Division leagues in the history of the Galician team, in the 2012/13 and 2015/16 seasons, titles to which she added a Copa de la Reina and a Supercopa.
 She was also the league's top scorer in the 2013/14 season, with 40 goals.

 Peque then played for two years in Italy, in the ranks of Sinnai and Cagliari, before returning to Burela in 2018.
 In her second stint at the Mariña de Lugo club, she became the captain and a fundamental piece of a team that almost completely dominated Spanish futsal, winning three leagues, five Copas de la Reina and four Supercopas.
 She was also named the second best player in the world at the Futsal Awards two consecutive years, in 2020 and 2021, both times behind Amandinha.